aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/geometry-and-hierarchy/material-to-cube/_index.md

 ---
 title: How to Use Aspose - Apply Material to a Cube in .NET
-linktitle: How to Use Aspose: Apply Material to a Cube in .NET
+linktitle: How to Use Aspose - Apply Material to a Cube in .NET
 second_title: Aspose.3D .NET API
 description: Learn how to use Aspose to apply material to a cube, add custom texture and set material properties in a .NET 3D scene.
 weight: 14